FLEXible-FL/FLEXible/docs/source/installation.rst

 From sources
 ------------

-The sources for torchfl can be downloaded from the `Github repo`_.
+The sources for flexible-fl can be downloaded from the `Github repo`_.

 You can either clone the public repository: